top of page

 A deficiency in arginine can lead to symptoms such as stiffness in the legs, slower growth, hair loss, skin rash, delayed development, intellectual disability, slow wound healing, and constipation.

-Arginine works synergistically with citrulline and nitric oxide boosters to improve blood flow.
-It may antagonize lysine due to competition in the body.
+Arginine is commonly paired with citrulline, ornithine, and nitric oxide boosters to promote blood flow.
+However, it may antagonize lysine due to metabolic competition, and high glutamine intake could further reduce its effectiveness.

 nutritional-guide-healthy food